kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

     >Right-click anywhere on the page containing the data and select **Save as** to save the page as a CSV file.

-      - OR If you are using the lab virtual machine (lab VM) provided to you, you can get the file from the **C:\LabFiles** directory.
+      - OR If you are using the lab virtual machine (lab VM) provided to you, you can get the file from the **C:\LabFiles\dp-data-main** directory.

 1. Return to the web browser tab containing your lakehouse, and in the **...** menu for the **Files** folder in the **Lakehouse explorer** pane, select **New subfolder**, and create a subfolder named **data**.